splashkit/splashkit.io-starlight/src/content/docs/installation/Windows/WSL/step-2.md

 ---
-title: Installing Splashkit SDK on WSL
+title: Installing SplashKit SDK on WSL
-description: A guide on installing Splashkit SDK on WSL.
+description: A guide on installing SplashKit SDK on WSL.
 ---

 Once installed, launch the WSL distribution you installed.
 This will open a terminal window running a Linux environment.